samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 Here we deque each cell based on the album section type.
 Where section 0 is a smartAlbumCell and 1 is a userCreatedAlbumCell.

-Above the cellForRowAt method add this **dequeSmartAlbumCell** method:
+Above the cellForRowAt method update the **dequeSmartAlbumCell** method:
 ```swift
 fileprivate func dequeSmartAlbumCell(for indexPath: IndexPath) -> UITableViewCell {
         //1 cell dequeing